 To best show off your feet in summer, make sure to choose one of these brands when selecting your flip flops sandals and thongs.
 Look no further, here you will find cool flip flop sandals that are also easy on the planet.
 In case you are confused, in Australia flip flops are called “thongs”, which has a different meaning in the USA and some other English-speaking countries.

 Materials used in making eco friendly flip flops include upcycled vehicle tires, recycled plastic, upcycled industrial hoses, recycled cork and hemp.
 It is possible to choose footwear that will reduce your footprint.
+Discover the brands that make natural rubber flip flop thongs and sandals in this post.

 You can actively support those companies that are being pro-active in cleaning our beaches and keeping plastic out of our oceans, and are producing items from recycled materials.